top of page

 Search

-For those of us applying to Nonsuch, Wallington Girls, Wallington County, Wilson's and Sutton Grammar, September is a big date in our diaries.
+For those of us applying to Nonsuch and Wallington Girls, September is a big date in our diaries.

 The S.E.T. or Selective Eligibility Test, will ultimately define the future academic path of our little ones.
 Lots of effort goes into preparing for this 1st stage, but if you pass, what's next?

-Here are a few helpful facts about the second stage entrance exam for the Sutton grammar network.
+Here are a few helpful facts about the second stage entrance exam for the Sutton grammar network girls' schools.

-1. The test is the same for all the schools
+1. The test is the same for both schools

-Whether you're sitting the NWSSEE (Nonsuch and Wallington Second Stage Entrance Exam) or the SSSEE (Sutton Second Stage Entrance Exam), the test will be exactly the same.
+Whether you're sitting at Nonsuch or Wallington, the test will be exactly the same.

 2. They happen on the same date